global-asp/asp-source/en/0138_oscar-the-shark.md

 ##
 Johnnie the seahorse
-says, “Oscar, eat your
+says, "Oscar, eat your
-carrots!”
+carrots!"

 ##
 But Oscar does not like
 the taste of carrots.

 ##
-“Carrots will help you to
+"Carrots will help you to
-see better,” says
+see better," says
 Johnnie.

 ##